adimyth/object_detection/README.md

 ```
 python3 ~/models/research/object_detection/train.py --logtostderr --train_dir=training/ --pipeline_config_path=training/ssd_mobilenet_v1_mobile.config
 ```
-* --train_dir is the directory where you have your training data in TF Record format.
-You can check for it in the config.yml file
+* --train_dir is the directory where your trained model checkpoints will be saved.
 * --pipeline_config_path is for the model used for training.